mikey-t/swig/docs/SwigDevNotes.md

 This doc is for misc dev notes about how to setup and use project, issues and gotchas, decisions made, future plans, etc.

-## tsx instead of ts-node

-If you're using a typescript swigfile you can use [tsx](https://github.com/esbuild-kit/tsx) instead of ts-node.
-It's unclear how stable this is, but so far it seems to work well and is quite fast (shorter startup delay than ts-node).
-To use this just install `tsx` as a dev dependency in your project with `npm i -D tsx`.

 ## Why Swig Instead of Gulp

 Some contributing factors that led me to create swig: